Adity-star/Complete-DataScience-Guide/CheatSheets/README.md

 ## Weight Initialization
 Proper weight initialization is critical to the training process.
 Poor initialization can lead to issues like vanishing or exploding gradients.
 Some common methods for weight initialization include:

-- **Zero Initialization**: Setting all weights to zero.
-This method is usually not recommended because it leads to symmetry problems.
-- **Random Initialization**: Weights are initialized randomly.
-This helps break symmetry.
-- **Xavier Initialization**: Specifically designed for tanh and sigmoid activation functions, aiming to keep the variance of activations in each layer constant.
-- **He Initialization**: A variant of Xavier initialization, particularly suited for ReLU activations.
--
 - Why is initialization important?

    - Initializing all the weights with 0 leads the neurons to learn the same features during training.